spikedoanz/spikedoanz.github.io/content/minif2f-llm-agents.md

 and ask a bunch of questions if you're at all unclear"

-and if the llm gives a spec i'm happy with, i can basically hit enter and go do 50 pushups or whatever.
+and if the llm gives a spec i'm happy with, i can basically hit enter and go do 50 push ups or whatever.

-this would instead be 30 mins to an hour of work in vim, and it would be incredibly boring and tedious work. not only that, but it's also incredibly brittle. agents basically never make syntax errors, don't accidentally break typing conventions, don't forget to add doc strings (they might even add too many docstrings), and don't mind typing out multiple variable names in a function signature to avoid having to invent another abstraction.
+this would instead be 30 mins to an hour of work in vim, and it would be incredibly boring and tedious work. not only that, but it's also incredibly brittle. agents basically never make syntax errors, don't accidentally break typing conventions, don't forget to add doc strings (they might even add too many doc-strings), and don't mind typing out multiple variable names in a function signature to avoid having to invent another abstraction.